 I absolutely adore the Allez Sprint.
 Specialized created an aerodynamic speed demon with hydroformed deep-section tubing and amazing paint jobs like this sparkling Sagan Superstar edition.
 Specialized’s D'Aluisio Smartweld technology increases stiffness in key parts of the frame for maximum power transfer and razor-sharp handling that will please hardcore racers.

 Cannondale pioneered the use of large-diameter aluminum tubes with its CAAD (Cannondale Advanced Aluminum Design) series frames.
 With every iteration it reduced weight, increased stiffness, but maintained a supple ride thanks to thin-walled, butted tubing.
-I have owned three CAADs myself, my favorite so far being the lightweight CAAD12 with its classic styling.
+I have owned three CAADs myself (CAAD9, CAAD10, CAAD12), and hope to someday add the aerodynamic CAAD13 to that list.

 Niner is all about adventure, and the rugged aluminum RLT 9 is versatile enough to smash out a quick gravel lunch loop or trek hundreds of miles from civilization.
 Mounts on the frame and fork let you attach racks and fenders to build the ultimate tool for commuting or bike packing.
 Wherever your ambition takes you, the RLT 9 will have your back.